SAP-samples/teched2023-AD264/exercises/ex2/README.md

       const result = await S4bupa.run(req.query)
       return result
     })
-  }
 ```

+> Note how you don't need to code against any low-level layer here.
+It's just the service name `API_BUSINESS_PARTNER` that is relevant.
+The rest is wired up behind the scenes or outside of the application code.
+How?
+Keep on reading!

 ## Test with Remote System

-As a ready-to-use remote service, we use the sandbox system of _SAP Business Accelerator Hub_.
+As a ready-to-use stand-in for an SAP S4/HANA system, we use the sandbox system of _SAP Business Accelerator Hub_.

 > To use your own SAP S/4HANA Cloud system, see this [tutorial](https://developers.sap.com/tutorials/btp-app-ext-service-s4hc-use.html).
 You don't need it for this tutorial though.